Early voting begins; town reports available this week

 On Town Meeting Day, Waterbury voters will be able to cast ballots from 7 a.m. to 7 p.m. in the gym at Brookside Primary School.
 At 9 a.m., the annual in-person town meeting will be held, where those voters present will vote on all other town business not on the paper ballots, particularly all financial questions pertaining to the 2026 town budget.

-Jones said that Waterbury town reports with details for town meeting are being printed now, and paper copies will be available soon at the municipal offices and various locations around town.
-Call or email the town clerk’s office to request a report by mail.
-An electronic version of the report in PDF format is posted on the town website.
+Jones said that Waterbury town reports with details for town meeting are now available online and in printed copies.
+Call or email the town clerk’s office to request a report by mail (802-244-8447 or bjones@waterburyvt.com).
+An electronic version of the report in PDF format is posted on the town website along with all Town Meeting warnings and sample ballots on the Town Clerk’s page, under the heading for voting and elections.

 Duxbury